jazzband/django-admin-sortable/README.rst

 django-admin-sortable is currently used in production.

-What’s new in 2.2.2?
+What’s new in 2.2.3?
 ~~~~~~~~~~~~~~~~~~~~

--  Fixed FontAwesome icons not showing up in inline sortable templates.
+-  Updated inline sortable templates to fix FontAwesome icon visibility and be compatible with Django 2 & 3.

 Future
 ~~~~~~